 To help combat the problem, Quilter Cheviot is supporting the FCA campaign called ScamSmart.
 Typically, experienced investors and those over 65 with savings in excess of £10,000 are targets for investment fraud, and it is important that we remain aware of the facts and best practice when managing your money.

-The Financial Conduct Authority Warning List is a list of firms and individuals we know are operating without its authorisation.
+The Financial Conduct Authority’s (FCA) Warning List is a list of firms and individuals that the FCA knows are operating without its authorisation.
 The tool also provides information about the risks associated with a particular investment opportunity.

-Remember: if it sounds too good to be true, it probably is!
+Remember, if an investment sounds too good to be true it probably is!
 For more information on investment fraud visit the FCA’s ScamSmart website.